-10. Rights to make representations and rights of appeal
+11. Rights of appeal

-The rights of applicants to make representations regarding conditions under section 75 of the Planning Act 2016 and the rights to appeal to a tribunal or the Planning and Environment Court against decisions about a development application are set out in Chapter 6, Part 1 of the Planning Act 2016.
-For particular applications, there may also be a right to make an application for a declaration by a tribunal (see Chapter 6, Part 2 of the Planning Act 2016).
+The rights of applicants to make representations and rights to appeal to a tribunal or the Planning and Environment Court against decisions about a development application are set out in Chapter 6, Part 1 of the Planning Act 2016.

-Schedule 3 includes extracts from the Planning Act 2016 that sets down the applicant's rights to make representations and the applicant's appeal rights.
+Schedule 2 includes extracts from the Development Assessment Rules and the Planning Act 2016 that sets down these rights.

-SCHEDULE 1 - CONDITIONS AND ADVICES IMPOSED BY THE ASSESSMENT MANAGER PART 1A - CONDITIONS IMPOSED BY THE ASSESSMENT MANAGER
+SCHEDULE 1 CONDITIONS AND ADVICES IMPOSED BY THE ASSESSMENT MANAGER

+PART 1A - CONDITIONS IMPOSED BY THE ASSESSMENT MANAGER